Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 axway central proxies promote /myservices/my_service_config.yaml --target="Test Runtime"
 ```

-To visualize the API proxy in Amplify Central UI, select **API Proxies** in the left navigation bar, and click the appropriate API proxy in the list.
+To visualize the API proxy in Enterprise Marketplace UI, select **API Proxies** in the left navigation bar, and click the appropriate API proxy in the list.
 Verify the rate limit configuration in the **Policies** tab.

 ### Apply a rate limit for each application consuming your API